alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 main criticism of the [OpenAI Rubik's Cube result]({% post_url 2019-10-30-openai-rubiks %}).
 The paper read like a year long discovery of the Rubik's Cube domain randomization search space, rather than any generalizable robot learning lesson.
-The end result is based on a model learning generalizable behavior by exploring lots of random simulations, but that model only got there because of the human effort spent determining which randomizations were worth implementing.
+The end result is based on a model learning correctly generalizing from lots of random simulations, but that model only got there because of the human effort spent determining which randomizations were worth implementing.

-Now imagine that whenever you discovered a new unknown unknown in your simulator, you could very quickly implement the code changes that add it to your doman randomization search space.
+Now imagine that whenever you discovered a new unknown unknown in your simulator, you could very quickly implement the code changes that add it to your domain randomization search space.
 Well, those methods sure look more promising!

 There are certainly problems with GPT-3.
 It has a fixed attention